realitymod/Manual/en/the_basics.md

 ## _Health Management_ {#health-management}

 Weapons in Project Reality are highly lethal and it is only a matter of time until you are shot and start bleeding.
-Although the HUD in PR doesn’t contain a health bar, once your health drops below 75% there will be audible and visual cues to warn you such as a bloody vision whilst coughing or screaming.
+Although the HUD in PR doesn’t contain a health bar, once your health drops below 75% there will be audible and visual cues to warn you such as a periodically darkening screen with a tunnel vision effect.
+At less than 25 HP, you’ll hear coughs and heavy breathing, at 10 HP you’ll lose your stamina and cannot regain it unless you heal above at least those 10 HP.
+Whilst bleeding, the tunnel vision and screen darkening effect will get stronger and stronger, limiting your combat effectiveness further and further.

 ### Healing

-If your injuries are not treated, you will slowly bleed to death.
+Once in bleed status, you’ll continue to lose HP over time until you eventually pass out.
 To prevent this you have two ways of healing yourself.
 Almost every kit includes a **field dressing** which is selected by pressing the appropriate key or cycling through your weapon selection.
 Pressing fire throws it onto the ground.
 Within a second or two, the field dressing will disappear and the player standing next to it will regain 25% of their total health.
+The patch itself does not stop bleeding however.
+Should your HP, after applying the patch, still be below 75%, you’ll continue to bleed and have merely bought yourself some time, you thus have to apply more field dressings if available, scavenge hostile bodies if necessary.

-Since most kits only have one or two field dressings, a better way to regain health is to be treated by a medic. **Medics** are able to completely heal a player by using a **first aid kit** and can be called to your position by using the “Q” radio key and then selecting “Need Medic”.
-The medic will select the first aid kit by pressing the appropriate number key or cycling through their weapon selection.
+The vast majority of kits are only issued a single field dressing for emergency use, players heavily rely on their squad’s or team’s medics to heal back to full HP.
+They and the Collaborator are the only ones issued a first aid kit for treating friendlies without the need for field dressings.
+When injured, either use mumble or the commo rose (“Q”)  call option “Medic ” to get your medic’s attention.
 However, unlike in BF2, the medic can’t just throw the first aid kit on the ground but instead must hold it in their hands, be touching the player to be healed, and then hold down the left mouse button.
 A sound simulating bandages being ripped will designate that first aid is being applied.
 To be fully healed takes about 15 seconds, so be sure to do this in a safe spot.

 {% figure "../assets/fielddressing.png", "../assets/kit.png", "../assets/epipen.png" %}
 Field dressing, first aid kit & epipen.